Last updated April 2021.

 These Terms & Conditions govern non-urgent Member services only.
 Coastguard’s Search and Rescue (SAR) response is provided free of charge and not bound by these Terms & Conditions.

-Coastguard may amend these Terms & Conditions, and membership pricing at any time by uploading Whitianga Coastguard revised terms and conditions to its website www.whitiangacoastguard.co.nz amendments will be effective from the date they are uploaded to the website.
+Coastguard may amend these Terms & Conditions, and membership pricing at any time by uploading revised terms and conditions to its website https://www.boatiesbestmate.nz/terms/.
+Any amendments will be effective from the date they are uploaded to the website.

 Please read the following Terms & Conditions carefully.
-If you have any queries at all, please get in touch with us at firstname.lastname@example.org and we will be happy to answer any questions you have.
+If you have any queries at all, please get in touch with us on 0800 BOATIE (262 843) and we’ll be happy to answer any questions you have.

 Definitions In these Terms & Conditions: